-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: MIXED
+Factual Reporting: MOSTLY FACTUAL

-Milan based Il Giornale is an Italian daily newspaper launched in 1974 by Indro Montanelli and he remained its editor until 1994.
+Milan-based Il Giornale is an Italian daily newspaper launched in 1974 by Indro Montanelli, and he remained its editor until 1994.
 The online version of the daily Il Giornale is located at Ilgiornale.it.
 Topics covered by Ilgiornale.it are News, Politics, Sports, Lifestyle, Culture, Milan, and the World.
-Under the world section, there is a sub-section called InsideOver, this section is crowd funded and its main focus is foreign issues.
+Under the world section, there is a sub-section called InsideOver, this section is crowdfunded, and its main focus is foreign issues.
 Alessandro Sallusti is the editor-in-chief of Il Giornale since 2010.

 Funded by / Ownership

 In 2022, Reporters Without Borders ranked Italy 58/180 in their Press Freedom Index.
 Read our profile on Italy’s media and government.
 Currently, the Prime Minister of Italy is Mario Draghi, who leans center-left due to a coalition government.

 In review, Il Giornale publishes articles with emotionally loaded language such as “The center-right united in the square: “We give voice to Italy forgotten by the government.”
 This article is sourced through quotes and tweets.
 Although Il Giornale sometimes provides a hyperlink to credible sources such as The BMJ (British Medical Journal), they typically source through large blocks of quotes.